Taylor Fritz

 Taylor Harry Fritz (born October 28, 1997) is an American professional tennis player.
-He has a career-high singles ranking of world No. 5 by the Association of Tennis Professionals (ATP), achieved on February 27, 2023, and a doubles ranking of world No. 104, achieved on July 26, 2021.
-Fritz has won five ATP Tour singles titles, including a Masters 1000 title at the 2022 Indian Wells Masters.
-His best result in a Grand Slam tournament was reaching the quarterfinals of the 2022 Wimbledon Championships.
-He is currently the No. 1 American player.
+He has a career-high singles ranking of world No. 4 by the ATP, achieved in November 2024, and a doubles ranking of No. 104, achieved in July 2021.
+Fritz has won ten ATP Tour singles titles, including a Masters 1000 title at the 2022 Indian Wells Open, and was a finalist at the 2024 US Open and at the 2024 ATP Finals.

-Fritz reached his maiden ATP final in only his third career event, the 2016 Memphis Open.
-Only one other American, John Isner, has reached an ATP final in fewer career events.
-He won a junior major singles title at the 2015 US Open, and was the runner-up in junior singles at the 2015 French Open.
+Fritz won a junior major singles title at the 2015 US Open, and was the runner-up in junior singles at the 2015 French Open.
+He reached his first ATP Tour final in only his third career event, the 2016 Memphis Open.

 Early life and background

-Fritz was born the youngest of three boys to Kathy May, a former top-10 player, and Guy Henry Fritz, who also played professional tennis and was named US Olympic Development Coach of the Year 2016.
+Fritz was born the youngest of three boys to Kathy May, a former top-10 WTA player, and Guy Henry Fritz, who also played professional tennis and was named US Olympic Development Coach of the Year 2016.
+They divorced when he was 18.

-Taylor Fritz is the great-great-grandson of David May, founder of The May Department Stores Company, which merged with Macy's.
+Through his mother, Fritz is the great-great-grandson of David May, founder of The May Department Stores Company, which merged with Macy's.

 Fritz has two older maternal half-brothers, Chris and Kyle.
+His uncle, Harry Fritz, also played professional tennis and competed in, and won, the longest Davis Cup match of all time (by number of games).
+His aunt, Laura Fritz, was a competitive swimmer reaching a top-5 in the world ranking in the 100 freestyle as well as a member of the world record relay team in the 400 X4 freestyle.

 Fritz grew up with his brothers in Rancho Santa Fe in the San Diego metropolitan area.
 He attended Torrey Pines High School, where he won the CIF singles title in the San Diego section as a freshman.
 A few months into his sophomore year, he switched to an online high school to play full-time ITF junior events.

 Junior career

-Fritz did not play any ITF events until he was 15, when he competed in a low-level Grade-4 tournament in March 2013 in Claremont near where he grew up.
+Fritz did not play any ITF events until he was 15, when he competed in a low-level Grade-4 tournament in March 2013 in Clairemont near where he grew up.
 He would not play another event until the 2013 Junior US Open, at which point he began to compete regularly on the ITF Circuit shortly before turning 16.
 Within the next year, he made it to the semifinals at the 2014 Junior Wimbledon tournament.
 He then won his first Grade A tournament at the 2014 Osaka Mayor's Cup.

 In 2015, Fritz reached at least the quarterfinal of all four junior Grand Slam tournaments, including the final at the French Open where he lost to Tommy Paul, and the final at the US Open where he defeated Paul.
 This major success helped him finish the year as the number-one-ranked boy's junior tennis player, for which he was named the 2015 ITF Junior World Champion.
 He was the first American to hold this title since Donald Young in 2005 and Andy Roddick in 2000.